 In a previous life, Yu Ann served as a trial monitor at the Extraordinary Chambers in the Courts of Cambodia and worked on transitional justice and postconflict resolution in Myanmar, Thailand, and Indonesia.
 In addition, she has in various capacities investigated forced labor and human trafficking in Hong Kong and across Southeast Asia to promote better migration standards and equitable worker rights and to abolish forced labor.

 MPA, Energy and Environment, Columbia University

-BSocSc, Psychology and Journalism, University of Hong Kong
+BSocSc, Psychology (minor in Journalism), University of Hong Kong